Each month the RBA offers its perspective on how Australia Inc. is tracking when it releases its Chart Pack.

 Our economy is now growing at a much slower pace than the long run averages, more in line with the lower growth environment the rest of the developed world has experienced since the GFC.

-But we are performing better than most with uninterrupted economic growth for over quarter of a century.
+Australia’s economy grew by 2½ per cent over 2016, a bit below RBA estimates of potential growth, but we are performing better than most with uninterrupted economic growth for over quarter of a century.

 And like the rest of the world, Australia is in a low inflationary environment which is of course one of the reasons the RBA can keep official interest rates so low.